Whatapalaver/makers_progress/README.md

 *We were focussing on vanilla javascript this week so started by recreating our own testing framework.
 Mine doesn't quite rival Jasmine but I learned quite a lot of fundamental syntax by experimenting with a number of testing methods.*

 ### Weekend Solo Challenge - [News Summary App](https://github.com/Whatapalaver/news-summary-challenge)
+*This is the project where I grasped the concept of the MVC Model Vioew Controller structure and felt I used appropriately to structure my newsfeed app.*

 Week 6
 ------